IQSS/dataverse/doc/sphinx-guides/source/user/data-exploration/index.rst

 Note that the installation of Dataverse you are using may have additional or different tools configured.
 Developers interested in creating tools should refer to the :doc:`/installation/external-tools` section of the Installation Guide.

+API users can determine if external tools are configured at the dataset for file level by following the instructions below.

+- :ref:`list-external-tools-for-a-dataset-api`
+- :ref:`list-external-tools-for-a-file-api`

 Contents:

 .. toctree::